-Bachelor's programs in biology, chemistry and physics all include classroom lectures and lab sessions in their specific fields, along with general education requirements.
-Some of these programs may offer pre-med tracks, where students are specifically prepared for medical school admissions and the Medical School Admissions Test (MCAT).
-After earning an undergraduate degree, an additional 7-12 years of education are needed to become a licensed pediatrician, which includes medical school and a residency.
+Although there is no specific pediatrician college major, bachelor's programs in biology, chemistry, and physics all include classroom lectures and lab sessions in their specific fields, along with general education requirements, which would allow graduates to pursue a medical degree later.
+Some of these programs may offer pre-med tracks, through which students are specifically prepared for medical school admissions and the Medical College Admission Test (MCAT).
+After earning a four-year undergraduate degree, an additional 7-12 years of education are needed to become a licensed pediatrician, which includes medical school and a residency.
+To qualify for undergraduate admission, students should have their high school diplomas, high standardized test scores, and a background in the sciences.

 Bachelor of Science in Biology

-Though there is not one specific undergraduate degree required for enrolling in medical school and becoming a pediatrician, a bachelor's degree program in biology is a common choice, according to the American Medical Association (www.ama-assn.org).
-The biology programs focus on life science, which includes plants and animals, and the study of the human body.
+There is not one specific undergraduate degree required for enrolling in medical school and becoming a pediatrician, but a bachelor's degree program in biology is a common choice, according to the American Medical Association (www.ama-assn.org).
+Biology programs focus on life science, which includes plants and animals, and the study of the human body.
 Biology students typically divide their time between classroom instruction and required laboratory hours.

 - Cellular biology